-Taking into consideration, that management is responsibility for the preparation of the Board of Directors' report and Corporate Governance Statement that is included to this report according to provisions of paragraph 5, article 2 of Law 4336/2015 (part B), we note the following:
+Taking into consideration that management is responsible for the preparation of the Board of Directors' Report which also includes the Corporate Governance Statement, according to the provisions of paragraph 5 of article 2 (part B) of L. 4336/2015, we note the following:

-- a) In the Board of Directors' report is included the Corporate Governance Statement that contains the information that is required by article 43bb of Codified Law 2190/1920. - b) In our opinion, the Board of Directors' report has been prepared in accordance with the legal requirements of articles 43a and 107A and paragraph 1 (c and d) of article 43bb of Codified Law 2190/1920 and the content of the Board of Directors' report is consistent with the accompanying financial statements for the year ended 31/12/2016. - c) Based on the knowledge we obtained from our audit for the company LAMPSA HELLENIC HOTELS S.A. and its environment, we have not identified any material misstatements in the Board of Directors' report.
+- a.
+The Board of Directors' Report includes the Corporate Governance Statement which provides the information required by Article 43bb of Greek Codified Law 2190/1920. - b.
+In our opinion the Board of Directors' Report has been prepared in accordance with the applicable legal requirements of articles 43a and 107A and of paragraph 1 (cases c' and d') of article 43bb of Greek Codified Law 2190/1920 and its content is consistent with the accompanying separate and consolidated financial statements for the year ended 31/12/2017. - c.
+Based on the knowledge we obtained during our audit about the Company LAMPSA HELLENIC HOTELS S.A. and its environment, we have not identified any material inconsistencies in the Board of Directors' Report.